Dieblitzen/AIR-Project/LiteratureReview.md

 ### [R-CNN for Small Object Detection](https://www.merl.com/publications/docs/TR2016-144.pdf)

+#### Summary

 The paper claims to improve object detection for small objects by making the following 2 modifications to the standard R-CNN architecture:
 1. Shrink anchor box sizes
 2. Context module

+#### Design

 Shrink anchor box sizes:  Same reasoning as above paper.

 Context module: For each proposal, also include a context region which is essentially a larger region enclosing proposal.
 Feed both regions into network, and at some point later in the network, concatenate the two different feature maps together.